briskinfosec/BNPT_Docker/README.md

 ## Tools

 ### Nmap
 <p aling="justify"> Nmap, short known for Network Mapper, is a free and open-source tool for vulnerability scanning and network discovery.
-Network administrators use Nmap to identify what devices are running on their systems, discovering hosts that are available and the services they offer, finding open ports and detecting security risks. </p>
+Network administrators use Nmap to identify active devices on their networks, discovering hosts that are available and the services they offer, finding open ports and detecting security risks. </p>

 <p align="center">
 <img width="860x50" src="https://raw.githubusercontent.com/briskinfosec/BNPT_Docker/master/images/nmap1.png" /><br>